 R is for Roaming Fees

 Those dreaded data charges when you go outside of the EU.
 We’ve all heard the horror stories about poor customers coming home to £100’s if not £1,000s worth of data charges from going online on their phones.
-There’s nothing wrong with connecting to WiFi and using the internet or your aps this way, but connecting as you would to 3G or 4G in the UK can be extremely costly.
-Some providers do offer data caps, but to be safer rather than sorry, opt for turning off your data roaming to stop your device trying to constantly connect.
+There’s nothing wrong with connecting to WiFi and using the internet on your apps this way, but connecting as you would to 4G or 5G in the UK can be extremely costly.
+Some providers do offer data caps, but to be on the safer side, opt for turning off your data roaming to stop your device trying to constantly connect.

 S is for Socks and Scarves